How the 80/20 Rule Will Help Boost Your Sales This Holiday Season

 Hey there!
 I hope you’re having a good week.
-As you know the holiday season can often make or break a small business and if your business still requires a lot of foot traffic, you may want to think about what you have in place to “pick-up” some extra sales.
+As you know any holiday season (Valentine’s Day, Easter, Mother’s and Father’s Day) can often make or break a small business and if your business still requires a lot of foot traffic, you may want to think about what you have in place to “pick-up” some extra sales.

 We’ve all heard the old saying, that 20% of your customers produce 80% of your sales and that it’s cheaper to keep a current customer than it is to try to get a new one.
 But we sometimes forget that this often neglected “repeat business” is key to a healthy and profitable one (myself included).

 The stats on the topics of “repeat business” and “customer retention” are compelling to say the least.
 You can read more about them via Help Scout’s and Five Star’s blog posts, but I’d like to point out just two of them:

 #1 Did you know that on average, loyal customers are worth up to as much as 10 times what they spent on their first purchase?

 #2 Did you know that you only have about a 5 – 20% chance of making a sale from a new customer, but a 60 – 70% chance of making a second sale from an existing one?

 Now I’ve got a third question for you.
 What strategy or promotion do you have in place to land that second sale?

 Think about it.
 Do you have something already in your restaurant or shop that you could use to boost sales without annoying your customer or having to all but set your hair on fire to get it started?

 Have you ever considered your Wi-Fi?
 Probably not right?
 I mean everybody’s got Wi-Fi on their phone and most cities have got a pretty decent Wi-Fi connection so why bother?
 Well – I’ve found a pretty smart app called Zen Reach.